Uninett/Argus/docs/user-manual.rst

 Not all types of events are of of equal relevance.
-For instance: You might want to receive notfications for new incidents but don't need to know when they are resolved, or you might want to ignore wthether it has been connected to a ticket.
+For instance: You might want to receive notfications for new incidents but don't need to know when they are resolved, or you might want to ignore that it has been connected to a ticket.
 You might be curious to know which incidents were resolved automatically, and which needed to be handled by people.

 -  If you want the table to display only incidents that have one or more **specific event types**: